 Needless to say, technology plays a large role in data analysis.
 For analysts and key leaders, technology can, in many ways, change a company’s story.
 For example, if data reveals that customers prefer a certain product, the company can decide how to offer that product, where to sell it, and how to price it.

 Demand for Data Analysts Is Higher Than Supply

 The need for data analysts has grown significantly in recent years, and that growth is expected to continue.
-The demand is reflected in almost every sector of the global economy, and is spread across different industries: business, defense, health care, and finance to name just a few.
+The demand is reflected in almost every sector of the global economy and is spread across different industries: business, defense, health care, and finance to name just a few.
 Data analysts have the skills to bring together analytical insight, technology, and business objectives in a unique way.
-With this information, data analysts transform data to support company’s goals and business objectives and achieve desired results.
+With this information, data analysts transform data to support the company’s goals and business objectives and achieve desired results.